Tressos-Aristomenis/Find-difference-in-days-between-two-given-dates-as-strings/README.md

-# Find-days-difference-between-two-given-dates-as-strings
-using ONLY " GregorianCalendar " utility.
+Find the difference of two given dates (in days) represented as Strings using ONLY " GregorianCalendar " utility.

 No additional libraries needed.
 No additional parses needed.
 Just splitted the strings and separeted days, months and years.

 INPUT : 2 dates looking like : dd-MM-yyyy.
 OUTPUT : How many days these dates differ.